Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### DATA JOINING: Put some `<circle>`'s in your SVG!

-We'll start by defining a simple array that we'll bind to the circles.
+We'll start by defining a simple array that we'll bind, or join, to the circles.
 Right now, the "data" is meaningless: just some numbers that we'll use to offset the circles in the x-direction (in SVG space).
-Later we'll learn to relate data to coordinates.
+Later we'll learn to relate data to SVG coordinates.

 ```JavaScript
   // a JavaScript array of data